Anthony-Nolan/Atlas/README_ManualTesting.md

 - The following header lines will need to be manually added to both the WMDA consensus text files and the Atlas results text files before import:
   - Exercise 1: `PatientId;DonorId;MismatchCountAtA;MismatchCountAtB;MismatchCountAtDrb1`
   - Exercise 2: `PatientId;DonorId;MismatchCountAtA;AntigenMismatchCountAtA;MismatchCountAtB;AntigenMismatchCountAtB;MismatchCountAtDrb1;AntigenMismatchCountAtDrb1`
+- Ensure that both Atlas results files contain 10,000,000 lines each (excluding the header line).
+  - If the count is lower, this is most likely due to scoring request failures.
+  - Check the results file directory for a file named `failedScoringRequests.txt`, which will list the {Patient ID: Donor ID batch} for which scoring failed.
+  - The `ProcessWmdaConsensusDataset_ExerciseX` functions can be re-run, with a "startFromPatientId" and "startFromDonorId" in the request body, to skip over Patient-Donor pairs that have already been processed.
+  - Terminate the function once the missing information has been generated, and manually paste in the required rows into the main results file at the correct points (files are ordered by PatientId, then DonorId).
+  - Alternatively, create new patient and donor files with only those subjects for which information is missing to serve as inputs.

 ##### Analysis of discrepant allele-level (a.k.a. "total") mismatch counts
 - This should be run for both exercise 1 and 2 results files.